Integrated-Project-2-2025-UVic-UCC/Group-4/README_Software.md

 Here are all of the motors are defined.

 In the code below there are two functions shown one with going forward and one with standing still.
 These functions show how the weels are powered.
 The first one in the array sets the direction, the second one is for the brake and third and final one is for the speed.
+There are other functions like left and right but those ones are the same except for a few parameters.
 ```cpp
 void forward() {